 Cayo Santa Maria is one of the keys part of Buenavista Bay Biosphere Reserve of UNESCO since year 2000.

 Years ago it was inconceivable that the people living in the Zapata Swamp, a UNESCO recognised biosphere reserve in western Cuba, would one day stop using the forest here to make charcoal, extract precious wood, or hunt crocodile and deer.
-San Lázaro Channel, was one of the channels they use to bring the charcoal from the island to the sea, same on that you´ll travel to your Live Aboard Yacht for your accommodation during your fishing week.
+San Lázaro Channel, was one of the channels they use to bring the charcoal from the island to the sea, same on that you´ll travel to your Live Aboard Research Vessel for your accommodation during your week.

 In 2000, UNESCO – the United Nations Educational, Scientific and Cultural Organization – declared the wetlands, which occupy the entire Zapata peninsula and surrounding areas, a biosphere reserve.
 A year later, the Ramsar Convention included it on its list of wetlands of international importance.
 In 2003 Ciénaga de Zapata has been declared a World Heritage Site.
 The Ciénaga de Zapata, in the province of Matanzas, it is the best-preserved wetlands system in the Caribbean islands.